TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 The simulation has 2 different models that represent the two methods being compared: pooled and dedicated ride sharing.
 We based our pooled ride sharing simulation on the Hitch model where drivers continuously pick up and drop off passengers.
 The dedicated ride sharing model is based off the existing standard, where drivers service one group at a time.

+### System Variables
+Arrival Rate: The rate at which a new group enters the simulation.
+This is modeled as a binomial poisson distribution and determined by a variable lamda.
+At every second, a group has a given probability of being randomly generated.
+Vehicle Quantity: The number of vehicles that are allocated to a given model.

 ## Groups

 A group represents a set of people that are travelling together.
 For consistency in testing, every group is tested in both models to study how each model reacts to the same exact routes.
 The variables for a group are defined below: